Supermarket Slip and Fall Payouts Australia – Your Guide.

 - Ensuring the supermarket is well lit

 Hazards don’t just include wet floors and obstructions.
-Faulty or malfunctioning doors, poorly maintained escalators, misplaced entry and exit mats and dangerously stacked shelves all pose risks and are all potential causes of injuries that may result in supermarket slip and fall payouts.
+Faulty or malfunctioning doors, poorly maintained escalators, misplaced entry and exit mats and dangerously stacked shelves are all potential causes of injuries that may result in supermarket slip and fall payouts.